CrypticSignal/video-quality-metrics/README.md

   -pm, --phone-model    Enable VMAF phone model (default: False) -dp DECIMAL_PLACES, --decimal-places DECIMAL_PLACES
-                        The number of decimal places to use for the data in the table (default: 3) -dqs, --disable-quality-stats
+                        The number of decimal places to use for the data in the table (default: 3) -ssim, --calculate-ssim
+                        Calculate SSIM in addition to VMAF.
+  -psnr, --calculate-psnr
+                        Calculate PSNR in addition to VMAF.
+  -dqs, --disable-quality-stats
                         Disable calculation of PSNR, SSIM and VMAF; only show encoding time and filesize (improves completion time).
+  -ntm, --no-transcoding-mode
+                        Simply calculate the quality metrics of a transcoded video to the original.
+  -tvp TRANSCODED_VIDEO_PATH, --transcoded-video-path TRANSCODED_VIDEO_PATH
+                        The path of the transcoded video (only applicable when using the -ntm mode)
 ```
 # Requirements:
 - Python **3.6+**
 - FFmpeg installed and in your PATH.
 The build of FFmpeg must have `--enable-libvmaf` in the configuration (unless you don't care about the quality metrics and you specify `-dqs` when running this command line program).
 If you're on Windows, you can download an FFmpeg binary which has `--enable-libvmaf` in the configuration by clicking on [this](http://learnffmpeg.s3.amazonaws.com/ffmpeg-vmaf-static-bin.zip) link.